U-1007

 View the 1 war patrol

-U-1007 was strafed and attacked with rockets by four Typhoon aircraft (RAF Sqdn 245, pilots F/Lt F.S.
+U-1007 was strafed and attacked with rockets by four Typhoon aircraft (245 Sqn RAF, pilots F/Lt F.S.
 Murphy, F/O F.J.
 Pearson, W/O K.D.
 Woddan and F/Sgt C.M.
-Brocklehurst) in the Trave River north of Lübeck.
+Brocklehurst) in the Trave river north-east of Lübeck.
 One man was killed and another later died of wounds in a hospital.
 The badly damaged boat was beached and scuttled.
-In May 1946 the wreck was raised and broken up.
+The wreck was raised in May 1946 and broken up.

 Men lost from U-boats